image

 Mairéid and Ben fell in love with filmmaking when they began filming 'nature' during concert tours, always allowing time to travel off the 'beaten track'.

-Riding the ‘Celtic wave’, Mairéid performed across the US and Canada for seven years from 1995-2001, before returning to Australia, with Ben, in 2002, where they immediately established their multimedia studio: Lyrebird Media – situated on the edge of the “green belt” in North Eastern Melbourne, where they compose and record music, enjoy producing, directing, and editing films - and gardening!
+Riding the ‘Celtic wave’, Mairéid performed across the US and Canada for seven years, before returning to Australia, with Ben, in 2002, where they immediately established their multimedia studio: Lyrebird Media – situated on the edge of the “green belt” in North Eastern Melbourne, where they compose and record music, enjoy producing, directing, and editing films - and gardening!

-Their first feature film, Time after Time (2005) was the product of over two years full time editing, culminating in excellent reviews, selection by many international film festivals, a Best Documentary Film Award, from Athens, Greece, an Audience Choice Award, and Audience Favorite Award nomination at the Provincetown Film Festval, on Cape Cod, MA, USA.
-Time after Time was screened during the opening and closing ceremonies for the 2005 UN Conference on Climate Change in Montreal, Canada, and has screened in many arts and music festivals since.
-(See further information and reviews here.
+Their first film, Time after Time (2005) was the product of over two years full time editing, culminating in excellent reviews, selection by many international film festivals, a Best Documentary Film Award, from Athens, Greece, an Audience Choice Award, and Audience Favorite Award nomination at the Provincetown Film Festval, on Cape Cod, MA, USA.

-That experience awakened Mairéid’s interest in economic history, with a special focus on Ireland’s late 1800s ‘reformative’ influence in America, Ireland, and Australia.
+The experience awakened Mairéid’s interest in economic history, with a special focus on Ireland’s late 1800s ‘reformative’ influence across Ireland, America, and Australia.

 Mairéid continues her research on "Catastrophes as turning points in the arts”

-and contributes to the Irish Diaspora as a singer, occasional speaker, writer, researcher, multimedia/filmmaker/editor.
+and contributes to the Irish Diaspora as a singer, occasional speaker, writer, researcher, multimedia producer/filmmaker.

 2019